 Get application credentials

-QuickBlox application includes everything that brings messaging right into your application - chat, video calling, users, push notifications, etc. To create a QuickBlox application, follow the steps below:
+QuickBlox application includes everything that brings messaging right into your application - chat, video calling, users, push notifications, etc. To create a QuickBlox application, follow the steps below:- Register a new account following this link.
+Type in your email and password to sign in.
+You can also sign in with your Google or GitHub accounts.

 - Create the app by clicking the New app button.